jwl-7/c0de_gr1nd/python_explanations/reverse_bits.md

 ## Explanation
 * The fastest way to reverse the bits would be to build an array-based lookup, however, that would require much additional code and calculations unless hardcoded
 * The brute-force algorithm is to iterate through the 32 least significant bits of the input, and swap each with the corresponding most significant bit
-* The Pythonic solution is ~5x faster than the Bit Manipulation solution, however, the lack of bitwise operators defeats some of the purpose of the problem
+* The Pythonic solution is ~5x faster than the Bit Manipulation solution, however, the lack of bitwise operators defeats the purpose of the problem

 ## Code Dissection
 1. Define a variable that starts at 63 (the index of the most significant bit)